SGT CHARLES DOUGLAS HARRIS

 Although Doug has made tremendous progress with his recovery, his everyday living situation in his previous home was “very difficult.”
 He lived with his wife Autumn in her grandfather’s home, where maneuvering a wheelchair was not possible.
 A specially adapted home from Homes For Our Troops alleviated those worries and safety concerns.
 “Assistance from Homes For Our Troops greatly improved my well-being and my family life,” says Doug.
 “It allows me to do things like get something from the kitchen and laundry, without asking for help and feeling like a burden on my wife.”

 An avid outdoorsman, Doug currently teaches hunter education in Maryland and works as a 911 emergency dispatcher for Hampshire County W.V.
 He has plans to pursue a degree in Wildlife Biology and would like to eventually work for a government agency to help manage the populations of wildlife.
 Locally, Charles is active with the VFW and American Legion; he’s also involved with several organizations that help injured Veterans return to outdoor activities.
 He married his wife, Autumn, in the spring of 2015.
-Since receiving their HFOT home, Doug and Autumn have become foster parents and they adopted two children in 2019.
+Since receiving their HFOT home, Doug and Autumn have become foster parents and they adopted four children.
 Doug has also started his own nonprofit called Operation Heroes Support, an organization that provides outdoor opportunities for injured Veterans and first responders.

 Doug says he is grateful for Homes For Our Troops and its supporters for giving him the opportunity to rebuild his life, continue his education, and start a family.
 “It’s programs like Homes for Our Troops that give injured Veterans like myself a chance to be normal,” he says.